samiitdh/SSL_Project/Instructions.md

 for students it is their roll number and for faculty it is 9190010012, where starting 9 means faculty and \
 next 19 is year they joined and 00 is just like that, next 1 means CSE faculty, 00, next 12 means serial number \
 \
-1st PHP Page: "login.php" - Done by Mayank\
+1st PHP Page: "login.php" \
 Has a basic form with two entrires - "Unique Number" and "Password"\
 If correct data entered display welcome if not take to same page and display "wrong password/roll number"\
 \
-2nd PHP Page - Done by Mayank:
+2nd PHP Page \
 **Note** Here we use "validate.php" file which will check the role based on unique number and also check for password correctness\
 If unique number is of admin take to home_admin.php, for faculty take to home_faculty.php and for student take to home_student.php\
 If password or unique number wrong, take to same login.php and display password/unique number wrong.\